A Guide to Glass Shower Doors

 Freestanding shower doors

 At the very high end, you will find freestanding shower enclosures.
 They consist of a shower pan with a four-sided metal framework in which glass panels fit, one of them a door.
 Drummonds, an English manufacturer, makes several models for the United States market.
-If you can afford the hefty price tag, you can have this shower up and working in a couple hours.
+If you can afford the hefty price tag, you can have this shower up and working in a couple of hours.

 Finishes for glass shower doors